You can configure a vRealize Log Insight server to forward incoming events to a syslog or Ingestion API target.

 Select fields and constraints to define the desired events.
 Only static fields are available for use as filters.
 If you do not select a filter, all events are forwarded.
 You can see the results of the filter you are building by clicking Run in Interactive Analytics.

-Finds strings that match the specified string and wildcard specification, where * means zero or more characters and ? means any single character.
+Finds strings that match the specified string and wildcard specification, where * means zero or more characters and ? means zero or any single character.
 Prefix and postfix globbing is supported.

 For example, *test* matches strings such as test123 or my-test-run.